Q: What is the difference between seasonal and perennial allergies? How would I know the difference?

 A: Simply put, seasonal allergic conjunctivitis (SAC) is a more common and persistent form of ocular allergies that occurs during changes in season, which include outdoor weeds, grasses, and tree pollen.
 Whereas perennial allergic conjunctivitis (PAC) is a more mild and chronic presentation that occurs year-round from common indoor allergens, such as animal dander, molds, fungus, and even dust mites.

 Q: I have seasonal allergies.
 How come my eyes are still itchy even after I take a Claritin pill?

 A: You may need an anti-allergy eye drop to target the symptoms in the eye.
-Much of the time, oral anti-allergy medications are not that effective at treating the symptoms in the eye.
-In fact, oral anti-allergy medications can cause dry eyes which then worsen the symptoms due to allergies.
-Depending on the severity of the symptoms, either over-the-counter or prescription- strength eye drops can be prescribed to provide relief.
+Sometimes, oral antihistamine medications are not that effective at treating the ocular symptoms, especially within the first few days of treatment.
+In fact, many of them can cause dry eyes, which worsens eye discomfort.
+Depending on the severity of the symptoms, over-the-counter or prescription-strength eye drops can provide relief.

 Q: Why does allergy season affect my eyes?

 A: It’s that time of the year for allergies, and for those who suffer, it’s more than just sneezing.
 It can mean months of itchy, watery, and puffy eyes.
 Because many of the allergens are in the air, they easily get into the eyes and cause problems.
 For some people, a sudden case of red and watery eyes can feel like an infection when really, it’s just allergies.
 Eye allergies, known as “allergic conjunctivitis”, can often be treated with over the counter medication, but for some, it is not enough.
 Let us help you manage your allergies this season.

 Q: How will I know if my child's amblyopia is getting better?
 Is it too late to help if the problem is detected after age 6?